What’s new in 2025

 Wage Transparency

-Employers will be required to disclose the compensation or range of compensation in any job advertisement.
+Employers with 4 or more employees will be required to disclose the compensation or range of compensation in any job advertisement.
 Employers must also disclose the job description for the position (if one exists).

 New York City previously enacted its own regulations requiring employers to include a good faith pay range in all job advertisements for positions that would be performed in the city.